atn-ly/beyonce/README.md

 ## Overview

 This paper analyzes the number of Spotify streams of a Beyoncé song based on the number of weeks it spent on the *Billboard Hot 100* utilizing data collected from Spotify and Billboard.
 We find that the number of Spotify streams of a Beyoncé song increases as its duration on the *Billboard Hot 100* increases.
-Our discovery highlights the relevance of charts in shaping the music industry.
+Our discovery highlights the relevance of charts in shaping today’s music industry.

 ## File Structure